NecroFatality/NecroFatality/README.md

-- 👋 Hi, I’m @NecroFatality
+- 👋 Hi, I’m @NecroFatality (Jorge Santiago)
 - 👀 I’m interested in ...
 Games, Family, Coding, Lifting, Fishing,Food
 - 🌱 I’m currently learning ...
 C++, Javascript, Python
 - 📫 How to reach me ...
 - ⚡ Fun fact: ...
 I can speak 2 languages and my gamerscore is 100K +.

 <!---
 NecroFatality/NecroFatality is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.